NEW

 Screenshot of user testing in progress

-• Complexity in Navigation: Users expressed frustration with busy or cramped designs and over-complicated navigation.
+Users expressed frustration with busy designs and over-complicated navigation.
 Simplicity and clear pathways are desired.

-• Account Creation Barriers: Resistance to mandatory account creation before checkout was noted.
-Most users prefer a guest checkout and are open to account benefits post-purchase.
+Resistance to mandatory account creation before checkout.
+Most users prefer guest checkout and are open to account benefits post-purchase.

 Motivations and Gains

-• Detailed Product Information: Users seek confidence in their purchases through comprehensive specifications, comparisons, and reviews.
+Users seek confidence through comprehensive specifications, comparisons, and reviews.

 Building on insights from user interviews, the checkout process is identified as a critical area for improvement.
-This focus aligns with findings from the Baymard Institute, a leading authority in e-commerce research with over 130,000 hours dedicated to understanding effective, industry-agnostic design patterns.
-Their data reveals a persistent global cart abandonment rate of 68.8% over the last 13 years, underscoring a key area to be addressed.
+This focus aligns with findings from significant third-party research at the Baymard Institute, revealing a persistent global cart abandonment rate of 68.8% over 13 years.

 Baymard Institute articles